Perspicacity11/MakersWk7-JavascriptWebApps/contents/15_discovering_fetch.md

 ## Inspecting the request with the developer tools

-You might have previously used the [Developer console's Network](https://developer.chrome.com/docs/devtools/network/) tab to inspect HTTP requests (and responses) sent (and received) by the browser — since `fetch` sends HTTP requests, we can also inspect it using the same tool.
+You might have previously used the [developer console's _Network_](https://developer.chrome.com/docs/devtools/network/) tab to inspect HTTP requests (and responses) sent (and received) by the browser — since `fetch` sends HTTP requests, we can also inspect them using the same tool.
 Head to the `Network` tab of the console and interact with the page again to display a repo's information:

 ![Inspecting with the network tab](./resources/fetch-3.gif)

-This can help us debug HTTP requests made by `fetch` (e.g HTTP method, headers, etc).
+This can help us to debug HTTP requests made by `fetch` (e.g HTTP method, headers, etc).

 ## Additional resources